Infinite connected sums, K-area and positive scalar curvature: Introduction

+\begin{theorem} If $X^{2k}\in \bg_{2k}$ is spin with $K_{\rm area}^b(X)=+\infty$ then it carries no metric (in the given bounded geometry class) whose scalar curvature has non-positive part concentrated outside arbitrarily large compact sets.
+In particular, it carries no metric with positive scalar curvature. \end{theorem}

-\begin{remark} Proposition \ref{aux1} has an independent interest as it shows that infinite $K$-area is an obstruction to the existence of metrics of {\it positive} scalar curvature in the bounded geometry framework.
-This applies notably to certain large Riemannian manifolds (see Remark \ref{hyper}). \end{remark}
+Theorem \ref{aux1} has an independent interest as it shows that infinite $K^b$-area is an obstruction to the existence of metrics of {positive} scalar curvature in the bounded geometry setting.
+In fact, it provides a somewhat stronger result, namely, given an exhaustion $W_i\subset X$ by compact domains then there is no sequence of metrics $g_i$ in the given bounded geometry class with the non-positive part of the scalar curvature of $g_i$ contained in $X\backslash W_i$.